ACKempf/ASCII-Snake/README.md

 ## Features
 ASCII snake aims to recreate the snake game with additional modes, and a high-level of customization.
-Using the in-game settings menu the player is able to tweak the graphics, controls, and timing in any way they please.
+Using the in-game settings menu the player is able to tweak the graphics and timing in any way they please.

 ## Requirements
 ASCII snake requires nothing other than a MACOS system with access to the terminal application